ukhsa-collaboration/PHEindicatormethods/cran-comments.md

 devtools::check_win_* on the following R versions gave no ERRORS OR WARNINGS.
 All release versions showed 1 NOTE about new maintainer because the forename and surname order has been corrected.
-The logs mention possible invalid URL but this has been checked menually the the package passes the urlchecker::url_check():
+The logs mention possible invalid URL but this has been checked manually and the package passes the urlchecker::url_check():

 * release:    R version 4.4.2 (2024-10-31 ucrt)
 * oldrelease: R version 4.3.3 (2024-02-29)